Add the cream cheese to the bowl of a stand mixer fitted with the paddle attachment.Â

 Pour the cheesecake filling on top of the crust.Â

-Turn off the oven and crack the oven door-- allow the cheesecake to cool in the oven for one hour.
-This will help the cheesecake finish cooking and help prevent large cracks in the center.Â
+With the cheesecake still in the oven, turn off the oven and crack the oven door.
+Keep the cheesecake inside for one hour to help the cheesecake finish cooking and help prevent large cracks in the center.Â

-When you’re ready to serve, run a thin, flat-bladed knife under hot water and then wipe it clean with a paper towel.
+When ready to serve, run a thin, flat-bladed knife under hot water, then wipe it clean with a paper towel.
 Run the knife around the edge of the springform pan and release the pan’s latch.
 Remove the sides.Â

-Transfer the cheesecake to your serving dish.
+Transfer the cheesecake to a serving dish or plate.
 For clean slices, make sure to warm and clean the knife (with hot water and then a clean towel) before each slice.Â

 Serve with fresh berries, whipped cream, or chocolate sauce.Â